MicrosoftDocs/winrt-api/windows.networking.networkoperators/hotspotauthenticationcontext_trygetauthenticationcontext_1029198546.md

 Gets the context of an authentication attempt.

 > [!NOTE]
-> This functionality is only available to mobile operator apps and Windows Store apps given privileged access by mobile network operators.
+> This functionality is only available to mobile operator apps and UWP apps given privileged access by mobile network operators.